dantleech/blog/source/_posts/2018-06-22-beiefeld-diepholz.md

 all of my gear out the tent onto the grass so that I could pack it up.

 The bike was on the back of my brothers Land Rover, I haven't seen it in over a year.
-My has been riding it in that time and mentioned that the breaks and rear tire would need replacing.
+My father has been riding it in that time and mentioned that the breaks and rear tire would need replacing.
 Luckily I had 2 sets of spare break pads in my bag from my last tour, so I set to work replacing and adjusting them.
 It started raining.